Original Jackaroo quaters, Giralia

 Currently Giralia is destocked and is run by Denver H Blake (Denver F son) and his wife Jennifer Blake.
-Giralia is now a running as a place of eco-tourism where tourist can come and experience the authentic Australian outback.
+Giralia is now an eco-tourism venture, where visitors can experience the authentic Australian outback.

 The West Australian Newspaper, 1925, September 4th

 After the station bell ran at Giraita just at dawn there was time to look about the homestead before the summons for the early meal.
 It is roomy and comfortable, but rather lacking in definite design, but the reason for this was explained to me when Mr. Dawe supplied the information that two houses had been joined together.

 When the Giralia Pastoral Co. was formed about two years ago, Sir.
 Frank Whitlock, whose name is a household word in the Gascoyne district, where he had been resident for many years, secured options over both Giralia and Artesian.
 Mr. Nat Harper was the owner of Giralia, and Mr. Kelly (a previous partner with Mr. Harper at Artesian), then held that station, with Mr. Iran Gibbs and two other returned soldiers.

 Mr. Whitlock and his partners, Mr. F. P. Loeffler, Major Temple and Mr. Dawe, decided to take up their options, and when matters had been finalised one of the first moves adopted was to concentrate under one roof.
 It was then that the home at Artesian was transported to Giralia to form a continuation of the other.